aybehl/BlogPosts-Laravel-App/README.md

 The Blogging Platform includes the following key features:
 - **Author Management**: Users can manage authors by adding new entries, updating existing ones, and viewing all authors.
 - **Post Management**: Users can manage blog posts by creating new posts, editing existing ones, and viewing all posts.
-- **User Authentication**: Secure login and registration functionality to manage user sessions and access control.
+- **User Authentication**: Secure login and registration functionality to manage user sessions.
+User cannot add/update/delete Authors and Posts if not Authenticated.
-- **Responsive Design**: The application’s design is fully responsive, ensuring usability across various devices and screen sizes.

 ## Database Schema